 Third-party breaches refer to incidents where confidential data is stolen from a vendor, partner, or subsidiary, or when their systems are exploited to access and steal sensitive information stored on your systems.

-Which third-party breaches stood out in 2021, and what can we learn from them?
+Which third-party breaches stood out in 2021, and what can we learn about third-party risks from them?
 Here are five notable ones:

 Late last year, cybercriminals exploited vulnerabilities in Accellion’s File Transfer Appliance, which is used to move large and sensitive files within a network, to expose private data such as Social Security numbers and banking information.
 The motive of the attack was criminal profit, and throughout 2021, we’ve heard about the many victims.
 They include the Reserve Bank of New Zealand, the state of Washington, grocery chain Kroger, the University of Colorado, cybersecurity firm Qualys, and many more.

 The Accellion breach is an unfortunate example of how bad things can get when hackers find an easy way to reach third-party targets.
 In fact, there are likely more Accellion victims still to be named.
 Accellion now faces multiple lawsuits in Northern California and Washington state courts, but there will no doubt be more.